ngoccc/ngoccc.github.io/index.md

 ---

 <p>
 Hello!
 My name is <b>Bich Ngoc Doan</b>, but I usually go by <b>Rubi</b>.
-I'm a first-year M.S. student in <a href="https://www.epfl.ch/education/master/programs/digital-humanities/">Digital Humanities @ EPFL</a>.
-Previously, I got my B.S. degree from the <a href="https://cs.kaist.ac.kr/">School of Computing @ KAIST</a>.
-During my study, I was part of several research labs as a research assistant.
+I'm currently a visiting researcher in <a href="https://www.socialai.studio/">Social AI Studio @ SUTD</a>, and a M.S. student in <a href="https://www.epfl.ch/education/master/programs/digital-humanities/">Digital Humanities @ EPFL</a>.
+Previously, I got my B.S. degree from the <a href="https://cs.kaist.ac.kr/">School of Computing @ KAIST</a>, where I worked in several HCI and social computing labs, most recently with <a href="https://joseph.seering.org/index.html">Professor Joseph Seering</a> at <a href="http://cstlab.org">CSTL</a>.
-My latest experience was at <a href="http://cstlab.org">CSTL</a>, where I was advised by <a href="https://joseph.seering.org/index.html">Professor Joseph Seering</a>.
-Next semester I'll be doing a Semester Project at <a href="https://dlab.epfl.ch/">dlab</a> (more information coming soon!)

 </p>

 <p>
-My research interest lies in the field of Human-Computer Interaction (HCI) and Social Computing.
-In particular, I want to study and explore ways to build <b>inclusive online spaces that are safe, engaging, and supportive for diverse stakeholders</b>.
-Recently, I have also become interested in Computational Social Media, particularly in <b>managing online content at scale and extracting meaningful insights from user interactions</b>.
+My research lies at the intersection of <b>Human–Computer Interaction, Natural Language Processing, and Computational Social Science</b>.
+I’m broadly interested in understanding how people interact in online spaces and how computational methods—especially large language models—can help analyze, interpret, and support healthier digital communities.
+I enjoy exploring both <b>tool-building for user engagement and large-scale data analysis</b> to uncover social patterns and inform policy and design.
 </p>

 <p>
 Outside of research and study, I enjoy spending my free time pursuing creative hobbies such as drawing, cooking, and crocheting.
 I find immense joy in crafting things with my own hands, and I'm always eager to explore new creative outlets and ideas!
 </p>

 <p>
 Shoot me an email if you want to chat about research, life, or anything 🌟 <br/>